Loading...

 Anchor off Flamenco Beach — no dock, no taxi, no hassle

-Your captain departs San Juan Bay Marina and heads east along the northern coast of Puerto Rico, passing Fajardo and the La Cordillera Nature Reserve before crossing the open channel to Culebra.
-The crossing takes approximately 1.5 hours depending on sea conditions.
+Your captain departs Puerto del Rey Marina in Fajardo and crosses the Vieques Passage to Culebra — roughly 60 minutes depending on sea conditions.
+You choose your departure window (anywhere from 8 AM to noon works for most charters), and the full trip runs 6 to 7 hours from leaving the dock to arriving back.
 Unlike the Ceiba ferry — which requires a separate drive to Ceiba, advance ticket purchases, and frequent cancellations — a private charter departs on your schedule and delivers you directly to the beach.

-Anchor in the turquoise shallows off Flamenco Beach.
+Anchor in the turquoise shallows off Flamenco Beach after a roughly one-hour crossing from Fajardo.
 The water here is so clear you can see the sandy bottom from the deck.
 Your crew sets up the swim platform for easy water access.

 Swim to shore and explore Flamenco's famous horseshoe bay.
 Walk the powder-white sand, wade in the calm shallows, or snorkel along the rocky edges where tropical fish congregate.